ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

 I'm hoping it will work and [sigh of relief] it does.
-I don't know why [or I kid myself that I do know why].
+I don't know why [maybe I kid myself that I do].
 It works, so *problem solved*.

 I've learned a new pattern to code this type of scenario.
 I move on and use it elsewhere.